JolomiTee/JolomiTee/README.md

 I'm JOLOO 👋
 =============================

-A Frontend Engineer with close to 3 years of work experience specializing in creating functional, responsive, and visually appealing websites.
-I am also a backend development enthusiast planning on switching to fullstack development.
-I am Excellent with transforming design concepts into interactive and high-quality web experiences, delivering seamless and quality user experiences.
+Frontend Engineer with close to 3 years of work experience specializing in creating functional, responsive, and visually appealing websites, also a backend development enthusiast planning on switching to fullstack development.
+Excellent with transforming design concepts into interactive and high-quality web experiences, delivering seamless and quality user experiences.
 ----------------------

 * 🌍  I'm based in FCT, Abuja, Nigeria